Sarosim/2048/README.md

 ## Acknowledgements

-Thanks to Ali Ashik - my mentor - for the inspiration and avice on important but not so obvious considerations.
+Thanks to Ali Ashik - my mentor - for the inspiration and avice on important but not so obvious considerations like:
+- IIFE
+- DOM manipulation is consuming resources, so we should assign variables to them.

-I used *Stackoverflow* and *w3schools.com* to help me better understand certain JavaScript functionalities and overcome obstacles as well as fix bugs.
+I used [*Stackoverflow*](https://stackoverflow.com/) and [*w3schools.com*](https://www.w3schools.com/) to help me better understand certain JavaScript functionalities and overcome obstacles as well as fix bugs.

 Advice from Code Institute Slack community has also helped me to learn about debugging in *JavaScript*.